-- The code for both adding and removing from a binary tree begins like a search that keeps track of previous (much like a linked list). - The add always goes to a leaf and adds the new element to the proper side. - The remove replaces the node we are removing with either the greatest node on the left or the smallest node on the right.
+- The code for both adding and removing from a binary tree begins like a search that keeps track of previous (much like a singly linked list). - The add always goes to a leaf and adds the new element to the proper side. - The remove replaces the node we are removing with either the greatest node on the left or the smallest node on the right. - Recursion can be used to make some nice solutions.